hazulu/SuperbLogin/README.md

  1. Change how the registration form is displayed
   1. Change the ajax .load() to something that will allow me to carry over the captcha and password stregnth meter.
 2. Polish Code
+3. Make the login compatible with mobile and small displays

 After registration is done the plugin is pretty much finished.